Blog Posts by Jon Bloom

 Jesus, you came in "the fullness of time."

 But how many of your children living during the ripening years wondered at your tarrying?
 A thousand years stretched between Abraham and David.
 Then another thousand passed between David’s golden age and the moment when time was full.

-How many were the wars, rumors of wars, slaughters, disasters, diseases, and famines?
-How many brilliant leaders, scholars, and…Continue Reading
+How many were the wars, rumors of wars, slaughters,…Continue Reading

 Blessed Is She Who Believed

 Mary was “blessed among women” (Luke 1:42).
 She received the singular holy gift of being the mother of our Lord (Luke 1:43).
 God the Son dwelled inside of her body in human form.
 Then he lived in her home and was under her care until adulthood.
 This has tempted some to worship her.